CSC207-2023F-UofT/grade-api/readme.md

 # Lab 3: Grade API program

+**Please try to work through Tasks 0 and 1 ahead of your lab time on Monday.
+Your team and TA can help you during the lab if you had any trouble, so don't worry if you don't get through Task 1 before lab.
+There will also be some time to do this as your TA helps everyone get into teams.**

 ## Task 0: Fork and clone this repo

 1. As with the previous lab activities, start by making a fork of this repo and cloning it.

 ## Task 1: Your API Token

-**Please try to work through these steps ahead of your lab time on Monday.
-Your team and TA can help you during the lab if you had any trouble, so don't worry if you don't get through Task 1 before lab.**

 In order to use the Grade API, you will need to use an API Token.
 To obtain your token, we are going to make a simple request to the Grade API.

 1. Go to https://hoppscotch.io.
 This is a tool like Postman, which can be used to quickly interact with APIs.
 2. Beside the word GET, replace https://echo.hoppscotch.io/ with https://grade-logging-api.chenpan.ca/signUp.